Kansas vs. UConn College Basketball Predictions & Picks - December 1

 Kansas Performance Insights

 - The Jayhawks have a +116 scoring differential, topping opponents by 16.6 points per game.
-They're putting up 81.3 points per game to rank 68th in college basketball and are giving up 64.7 per outing to rank 67th in college basketball.
+They're putting up 81.3 points per game to rank 66th in college basketball and are allowing 64.7 per contest to rank 66th in college basketball.

-- Kansas grabs 37 rebounds per game (55th in college basketball) while conceding 29.9 per outing to its opponents.
+- Kansas averages 37.0 rebounds per game (55th in college basketball) while allowing 29.9 per contest to its opponents.
 It outrebounds opponents by 7.1 boards per game.

-- The Jayhawks rank 67th in college basketball with 101.4 points scored per 100 possessions, and 37th in college basketball defensively with 80.7 points conceded per 100 possessions.
+- The Jayhawks' 101.4 points per 100 possessions on offense rank 67th in college basketball, and the 80.7 points they allow per 100 possessions rank 37th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.